Undergraduate Degrees in Communication

 To learn more please click on the items below.

-SPC 2608 Fundamentals of Speech is a requirement for all three tracks in the B.S. in Communication major and so should be taken in the first or second year.
+SPC 2608 Fundamentals of Speech is a requirement for all four major concentrations in the B.S. in Communication major and so should be taken in the first or second year.

 Take 18 hours outside the major and beyond the 36 hours of general education requirements.
 Courses must be taken in pre-requisite order with a grade of "C" or better.
 Student will be administratively withdrawn from communication courses if grades of "C" or above are not earned in all required core requisite.